 Planting trees when they are dormant (or, at least, when they are not operating at their peak growth rate) is advisable since that is when handling them is least disruptive to them.
-When do they go dormant?
 In the Northern Hemisphere, they begin to enter dormancy at some point in the autumn and begin to leave it at some point in the spring.

-The answer as to when to plant trees that are evergreen is necessarily less precise because they do not send out so clear-cut a signal.
-While they do not grow as vigorously in winter as in other seasons, they do not undergo the kind of dormancy that deciduous plants do.
-Thankfully, though, evergreens tend to be tough customers, and this toughness gives you more leeway with them.
-You can generally undertake the operation earlier in the fall and later in the spring with evergreens than you can with their deciduous counterparts.
+While they do not grow as vigorously in winter as in other seasons, evergreens do not undergo the kind of dormancy that deciduous plants do.
+Thankfully, evergreens tend to be tough customers, and this toughness gives you more leeway with them.
+You can undertake the operation earlier in the fall and later in the spring with evergreens than you can with their deciduous counterparts.

-However, you will still want to avoid planting them when it is too hot (and/or too dry).
+Avoid planting them when it is too hot (or too dry).
 If it is still hot in your region in late September, hold off till later in the fall.
-Likewise, if you know that early June tends to bring hot weather to your neck of the woods, plant those evergreens earlier in the spring!
+Likewise, if you know that early June tends to bring hot weather to your neck of the woods, you must plant those evergreens earlier in the spring!